 The opportunity to enjoy green living, the simple way

 According to one post from Fast Company, Millennials love spending their time in an eco-friendly manner.
-Additionally, there’s evidence suggesting that Millennials would prefer to buy a property that minimizes their carbon footprint as much as possible.
+Additionally, there is evidence suggesting that Millennials would prefer to buy a property that minimizes their carbon footprint as much as possible.
 Given that most lead busy lives, doing so should be convenient.

-The desire for environmentally-friendly living isn’t going to go away any time soon.
-If the property you’re flipping is old, it’s probably less energy efficient.
+The desire for environmentally friendly living is not going to go away any time soon.
+If the property you are flipping is old, it is probably less energy efficient.
 Using some of the tools listed above, you can overcome this and broaden your appeal to the millennial market.

 Specialty rooms are an added bonus

 As a generation that loves flexibility, Millennials are more likely to invest in properties that offer a prospective specialty room.
 What is a prospective specialty room?
-It’s a space you create that they can then use as they wish.
-As their lives change, they’ll re-dedicate it to another aspect of their lifestyle.
+It is a space you create that they can then use as they wish.
+As their lives change, they will rededicate it to another aspect of their lifestyle.

-Because a lot of Millennials telecommute, it’s fair to assume that they’ll search for a house where one room could double up as an office.
+Because a lot of Millennials telecommute, it is fair to assume that they will search for a house where one room could double up as an office.
 However, not just any old room will do.
 They may crave natural light that contributes to better mental health.
 Enough room for a sofa bed for when guests come to stay.
 Hardwood flooring that has been repurposed and is easy to clean, plus enough ventilation to feel refreshed at all times.
-And, acoustics that makes them peaceful places to work, no matter what’s happening outside.
+And, acoustics that makes them peaceful places to work, no matter what is happening outside.

 With each change you make, your home will benefit from the features that Millennials want.
 After that, all you need to do is market them appropriately to secure a quick sale.